Makan-Ar/abnb-listing-matching/README.md

 Airbnb Listing Matching
 ==============================

-A web service that matches Airbnb listings to the most similar listings in the area in NYC.
+A toy web service that matches Airbnb listings to the most similar listings in the area in NYC.
 Given a listing id, returns similar listings from different neighborhoods.

 Data source: http://insideairbnb.com/get-the-data/